haipz/hexo-tinify-smms/README.md

 # hexo-tinify-smms

-This is a python script to compress your local images then upload to SMMS, and then retrieve image link from SMMS, and replace into the hexo markdown files of post/page.
+This is a Python script to compress your local images then upload to SMMS, and then retrieve image link from SMMS, and replace into the hexo markdown files of post/page.
 It supports to cache image MD5 hash to `images.db` with JSON format, to save the API usage.

 # How to deploy